-The Cadiz Dunes Wilderness encompasses a major portion of the Cadiz Dune system and desert shrub lowlands just east of the dunes.
-These small dunes were formed by north winds pushing sands off the Cadiz Dry Lake.
-Due to the remote location these dunes, they had very little OHV use prior to their designation as wilderness.
-The pristine nature of the dunes and the beautiful spring display of unique dune plants have made the area a favorite for photographers.
-Borrego milkvetch occurs in the sand dunes and is listed by the California Native Plant Society as rare and endangered in California.
+The Cadiz Dunes Wilderness encompasses the majority of the Cadiz Dunes, and some of the lands immediately surrounding them.
+The dunes were formed by north winds blowing sands off the Cadiz Dry Lake.
+The pristine nature of the dunes includes a beautiful spring display of unique dune plants including Borrego milkvetch which is listed by the California Native Plant Society as rare and endangered in California.
 Lands surrounding the dunes are dominated by creosote.
 Wildlife found here includes typical Mojave Desert species including coyote, black-tailed jackrabbits, ground squirrels, kangaroo rats, quail, roadrunners, rattlesnakes, and several species of lizards.

-Temperatures are fairly mild in the early spring, late fall, and winter--generally 30-80 F. Summer temperatures are extremely hot.
+Temperatures can be mild in the early spring, late fall, and winter--generally 30-80 F. Summer temperatures are extremely hot.
 Temperatures are commonly over 115 F and can get well over 120 F. Always carry water when visiting the dunes.
 The access road to the parking area on the north side of the dunes can be sandy and 4WD necessary.

 Leave No Trace

 How to follow the seven standard Leave No Trace principles differs in different parts of the country (desert vs. Rocky Mountains).
 Click on any of the principles listed below to learn more about how they apply in the Cadiz Dunes Wilderness.

 Cadiz Dunes Wilderness lies 40 miles east of Twenty Nine Palms, between State Highway 62 and historic Route 66, in San Bernardino County, California.
 Maps of the area can be obtained from the Bureau of Land Management Field Office in Needles, California.